-Plans to build a casino, resort, and tribal center would have led to increased traffic volumes on the surrounding roadways and on the NW La Center Road/I-5 interchange in La Center, Washington, causing the interchange to be under capacity and therefore, unsafe and inefficient.
+Plans to build a casino, resort, and tribal center would have led to increased traffic volumes on surrounding roadways and on the NW La Center Road/I-5 interchange in La Center, Washington, causing the interchange to be under capacity and therefore unsafe and inefficient.

 A New Freeway Interchange in Just 10 Months

-By establishing an open and collaborative planning and design process, the constructed improvements support long-term traffic demands, and pedestrian and bicycle activities.
-The improvements have resulted in lower maintenance costs, improved aesthetics, a gateway to the City of La Center and Cowlitz Reservation, and better safety for the traveling public.
+An open and collaborative planning and design process led to constructed improvements that support long-term traffic demands and pedestrian/bicycle activities.
+The improvements have also resulted in lower maintenance costs, improved aesthetics, a gateway to the City of La Center and Cowlitz Reservation, and better safety for the traveling public.

 This project won two awards in 2018: the Daily Journal of Commerce (DJC) Oregon TopProject award (transportation category) for excellence in the region’s built environment, and the American Public Works Association (APWA) Washington Chapter Project of the Year award (transportation category, $25-75 million division) for excellence in the delivery of a public works project that has a profound impact on the community.